Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 ...but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness . . .

 The prophet Isaiah prays that the stumbling block will be removed for the repentant.

 And one shall say, “Heap it up!
 Heap it up!
 Prepare the way, Take the stumbling block out of the way of My people.”

 — Isaiah 57:14

-The final noted tribe is Naphtali, and his name means "wrestling."
+The final noted tribe is Naphtali, whose name is "wrestling."
 Jacob's blessing was the following.